RomanIncognito/vnote/CCNA/1-22_EXAM/ipv6.md

 rules or as a random value.
 3. Before using the address, first use DAD to make sure that no other host is already using the same address.

+Independed basic set - bluetooth

+LWAP - Light weight access protocol.
+Controller and AP.
+Core Layer, Distribution and Access Layer(this connected to APs). - This is all distribution system.

+To manage access in the system without controller, separate management IP is used.

+SDN - software defined networking is a technology aimed to manage network with dynamic configuration. i

+ 5246 - control and 5247 - data.

+CAPWAP - protocol that allows distant control/config of AP by Wireless controller.